melvidoni/resume/content/authors/admin/_index.md

 ---

-Dr Vidoni is a newly joined academic (Lecturer, eq. to Assistant Professor) at the _Australian National University_ in the _CECS School of Computing_, where she continues her domestic and international collaborations with Canada and Germany.
-Dr Vidoni's main research interests are mining software repositories, technical debt, software development, and empirical software engineering when applied to data science and scientific software. **Dr Vidoni is currently recruiting students.
-Please refer to [Students Recruitment](/students/#gradpositions).**
+Dr Vidoni is an academic (Lecturer, eq. to Assistant Professor) at the _Australian National University_ in the _CECS School of Computing_.
+She has ongoing domestic and international collaborations with Canada and Germany.
+Dr Vidoni's main research interests are mining software repositories, technical debt, software development, and empirical software engineering when applied to data science and scientific software.

 She graduated from [Universidad Tecnologica Nacional (UTN)](https://www.frsf.utn.edu.ar/) as an Information Systems Engineer.
 Years later, she received her PhD on the same institution, with the maximum qualification.
 She founded [R-Ladies Santa Fe](https://www.meetup.com/rladies-santa-fe/) in 2018, and in 2019 moved to Australia to further her research career.
-Since 2018, she is also Associate Editor for [rOpenSci](https://ropensci.org/blog/2019/01/31/more_editors/), often acting as Editor in Chief.
+Since 2018, she is also Associate Editor for [rOpenSci](https://ropensci.org/blog/2019/01/31/more_editors/), and in 2022 she joined the Editorial Board of Information and Software Technology.

+**For students' recruitment, please refer to [Students Recruitment](/students).**

 <br/>